phoenixframework/phoenix/introduction/E_installation.md

 ### Plug, Cowboy, and Ecto

 These are either Elixir or Erlang projects which are part of Phoenix applications by default.
-We won't need to do anything special to install them besides `mix deps.get`.
-If we let mix install our dependencies as we create our new application, we won't even need to do that.
+We won't need to do anything special to install them.
+If we let mix install our dependencies as we create our new application, these will be taken care of for us.
+If we don't, Phoenix will tell us how to do so after the app creation is done.

 ### node.js (>= 0.12.0)